The best Loom alternatives make screen recording easy and straightforward for those who don’t want to (or can’t) use Loom.

 While Loom is one of the most popular platforms out there for screen recording and asynchronous communication, not everyone wants to or is able to use it.
 Maybe you don’t like the interface or maybe it lacks certain features you’re looking for in a screen recording program.

-The good news is there are lots of excellent Loom alternatives available that will let you record your screen, edit your captured video, and share it with your audience.
+The good news is there are lots of excellent cheap or free Loom alternatives and competitors available that will let you record your screen, edit your captured video, and share it with your audience.

 Here are some of the best alternatives to Loom for your screen recording software needs.